econia-labs/econia-x/doc/architecture-specification.md

 <!--- cspell:words evictable, incentivized -->

-# Econia v5 Architecture Specification
+# Econia X Architecture Specification

 The key words `MUST`, `MUST NOT`, `REQUIRED`, `SHALL`, `SHALL NOT`, `SHOULD`, `SHOULD NOT`, `RECOMMENDED`,  `MAY`, and `OPTIONAL` in this document are to be